stoermelder/vcvrack-packone/docs/midikit/SCRIPTING.md

 ### Add items to the module's context menu

 `rack.registerContextMenu()` adds items to the module's right-click context menu — a boolean toggle (a menu line with a checkmark) or an options submenu (one entry per option, checkmark on the current selection).
 Items appear in registration order and can be used to change `config` values live instead of editing the script.
+To persist a change (so it survives a patch save/reload), call `rack.setConfig()` in the item's `onChange` — see [Persistence](#persistence).

 The checkmark/selection state is read **lazily** — each time the menu is opened, the engine calls the item's `onGetValue` callback (if provided) to determine the current value.
 This means the menu always reflects the live state of the script, even if it was changed programmatically.
 If `onGetValue` is omitted, the item defaults to `false` (boolean) or `0` (options, i.e. the first option).